-The general principle is that an exam or other form of assessment may be considered for exemption only if the student is required to take it for progression or graduation.
+The IFoA policy is that an exam or other form of assessment may be considered for exemption only if the student is required to take it for progression or graduation.
 That is, there are no exams or other assessments taken for exemption purposes alone.

-For exemption purposes, the mark in any resit exam or other assessment will be capped at 40% or 50%.
+For exemption purposes, the mark in any resit exam or other re-assessment will be capped at 50% for year 2 courses and 40% for year 1 courses.
 This means that it will not usually be possible to gain an exemption on the basis of resits.
-However, the rules are more lenient if section 7.3 of this handbook applies to you.
+However, the rules are more lenient if section 7.3 of this handbook (Mitigating Circumstances) applies to you.